Nadock/tiktok-archiver/README.md

 prototype solution and could do all sorts of dumb things.
 If you observe it doing something dumb please open an [Issue](https://github.com/Nadock/tiktok-archiver/issues).

+Also, while I haven't seen it in my testing, it is possible TikTok could ban or temporarily supsend your account or IP for using this.
+I also haven't checked if you are allowed to do download TikToks with this script under the TOS.
+Use at your own risk.

 ## Installing

 Currently the only way to get the script is to clone the repository: